thefrosty/custom-login/readme.txt

 **Available Now**

-* <a href="http://extendd.com/plugin/custom-login-stealth-login/" title="Custom Login Stealth Login">Stealth Login</a> - obscure your login URL.
+* <a href="http://extendd.com/plugin/custom-login-stealth-login/" title="Custom Login Stealth Login">Stealth Login</a> - obscure your login URL (as of CL v2.2, you can install this plugin within the settings page with an active licence key).

 **In Development**